maybeajay/PinchZoomPlusPan/README.md

+### how to install

+use git clone to clone the repo and you will find the apk attached in the outputs folder in case if its not there just run npm i and then there is a command android-release run that after installing node modules

 ## important
 my explanation and logic and also the folder structure i followed mostly you will find comments in the code but explaining here as well